kenzaguennouni/hashtag_recommendation/README.md

 The idea behind the project is to recommend hashtags for tweet.
 Then we will deploy a FLASK application to use it.
 This guideline is about how to run the Flask application locally.
+The data file is the result of extracting data using tweepy and twint.

 ## Technologies and librairies